hvignolo87/superside-challenge/README.md

     )
 ```

-Then, wait 1-2 minutes until the models run.
+Then, wait around 2 minutes until the models run.

 ### 7. Check the results in the warehouse